Phyllis Cheng: Career

 Before becoming a lawyer, Cheng worked in the field of education.
 She was the Title IX coordinator at the Los Angeles Unified School District, spearheaded a citizens' commission to remedy district-wide sex discrimination, and monitored a Title VII consent decree promoting women in school administration.
 Building on this work, Cheng was responsible for California's version of Title IX, prohibiting sex discrimination in education.
 Continuing her advocacy on behalf of women and education, former California Governor George Deukmejian appointed Cheng to the California Commission on the Status of Women and the Interagency Coordinating Task Force on Early Intervention.

 Cheng was also a researcher on school desegregation at the RAND Corporation, adjunct faculty at the UCLA Graduate School of Education and Information Studies, director of a mentoring program for at-risk girls at USC, and a debate panelist on KNBC's Emmy-winning "Free 4 All" program.

 Cheng began her legal career with an appointment by former California Governor Pete Wilson to two terms on the California Fair Employment and Housing Commission, where she ruled on nearly 80 fair employment and housing and civil rights act cases.
 She subsequently gained experience in all facets of employment and discrimination law: as an associate at plaintiff-side Hadsell & Stormer, a deputy attorney general in the Civil Rights Enforcement Section of the California Department of Justice, a senior appellate court attorney to the Honorable Laurie D. Zelon of the California Court of Appeal in Los Angeles, and an of counsel at management-side Littler Mendelson.

 DFEH Director

 Former California Governor Arnold Schwarzenegger appointed Cheng to be the Director of the DFEH in January 2008.
 Governor Jerry Brown retained her when he came into office.
 She was unanimously confirmed by the California State Senate.
 Under her direction, Cheng modernized the Department into a proactive and innovative agency.
 She harnessed new technology to automate appointment and right-to-sue systems, establish user-friendly telephone intake, launch a cost-effective cloud-based case management system, and develop a case grading system to better target resources.
+The case management program caused investigators to duplicate some of their work, had frequent system crashes, and created a 1,200-case backlog.
+The Senate Rules Committee documented Cheng's shortsighted attempts to quicken investigations by nixing face-to-face interviews.
+Prior to the release of this report, Cheng abruptly resigned.